yogykwan/ud923-notes/p2l4-thread-design.md

 ### Interrupts as threads
 To avoid deadlock, make interrupt a full fledged thread.
-- dynamic decision - if handler has mutexes turn it into a separate thread, otherwise, execute on interrupted thread's tack
+- dynamic decision - if handler has mutexes turn it into a separate thread, otherwise, execute on interrupted thread's stack
 - optimization - pre-create and pre-initialize a few thread structures for interrupt routines

 Top vs. bottom half